 - Review your receipt.
 It may show whether the payment applied to your insurance plan.
 If you used a discount card, you’ll probably see an indication that you paid cash.
 The purchase may not apply to your benefits.

-- Log in here to keep track of your deductible and out-of-pocket maximum.
+- Login to your secure account to keep track of your deductible and out-of-pocket maximum.

 For more information or if you have questions, contact the Rx Member Services number on the back of your member ID card.